medplum/medplum/packages/docs/docs/tutorials/data-modeling/family-relationships.md

     - This is most common in Family Counseling scenarios, where the clinical objective is to help treat the interpersonal relationships between family members, rather than any individual

-    - In these instances, you can create a Group resource with all the Patients who are the focus of the activity, and treat the Group as a single clinical unit (see below)
+    - In these instances, you can create a [Group](/docs/api/fhir/resources/group) resource with all the Patients who are the focus of the activity, and treat the [Group](/docs/api/fhir/resources/group) as a single clinical unit (see below)

-    - In practice, you will typically use the Group to set the Encounter.subject or Appointment.subject resources
+    - In practice, you will typically use the [Group](/docs/api/fhir/resources/group) to set the Encounter.subject or Appointment.subject resources

 - Data Models

   - Intro
     - After you've answered these questions about your use case, you're ready to make some decisions on how to model your family relationships
     - Below, we've outlined a few data modeling schemes, but these are not mutually exclusive.
 You may choose to mix and match the schemes to better suit your needs.
-  - Approach #1: Patient w/ Contact Information
+  - Approach #1:[Person](/docs/api/fhir/resources/patient)w/ Contact Information
-    - If your family members **do not** participate in clinical activities, and patients rarely share family members, then the simplest approach is just to store information about family members directly on the Patient resource, using the Patient.contact property.
+    - If your family members **do not** participate in clinical activities, and patients rarely share family members, then the simplest approach is just to store information about family members directly on the[Person](/docs/api/fhir/resources/patient)resource, using the Patient.contact property.
     - The benefits of this approach is that you only have to deal with one resource type, the Patient, which makes your API calls very simple.
     - The tradeoff is that if patients share family members (e.g. siblings share the same parents), you'll have to duplicate that family's contact information on each Patient.
     - Pros